Nephos/transfer_more/README.md

 # transfer_more

-transfer.sh clone in Crystal-lang based on kemalcr
+[transfer.sh](https://transfer.sh/) clone in Crystal-lang based on kemalcr.

+- It's a simple online file sharing.
+- Files older than 7 days are destroyed.

 ## Installation [![travis](https://travis-ci.org/Nephos/transfer_more.svg)](https://travis-ci.org/Nephos/transfer_more)